 Sell-out rock ‘n’ roll show That’ll Be The Day returning to Northampton this April

 With the show’s iconic Trevor Payne and his wonderful ensemble continues to grace stages across the country with the fan-favourite show that celebrates pop culture from the ‘50s through the ‘80s.
-They will be performing in Northampton on April 8 at Royal & Derngate, so join them for an evening of smash hits and rock 'n' roll.
+They will be returning to Northampton on April 8 at Royal & Derngate.

 The spring tour of this renowned production will have its time-tested formula, with old favourites as well as exciting new additions, making it a show for both old and new fans alike.
 With songs covering The Ronettes, The Beatles, Cliff Richard, ABBA, Tom Jones, Barbara Dickson, and Elaine Paige, That’ll Be The Day delights and thrills audiences with its blast-from-the-past performances.